WICG/sanitizer-api/README.md

 We want to develop an API that learns from the [DOMPurify](https://github.com/cure53/DOMPurify) library.
 In particular:

-* The core API should be a single String-to-String method, plus a String-to-Fragment method.
+* The core API would be a single method which sanitizes a String and returns a DocumentFragment.

+  * `sanitize(DOMString value)` => `DocumentFragment`

+  * Other input types  (e.g. Document or DocumentFragment) can also be supported.

+  * Other result types (e.g. String-to-String) can also be supported with different methods.
 I.e., one method per supported output type.

-  * `sanitizeToString(DOMString value)` => `DOMString`

-  * `sanitize(DOMString value)` => `DocumentFragment`

 * To support different use cases and to keep the API extensible, the sanitization should be configurable via an options dictionary.

+  * The default (without configuration) should provide safety against script execution.

 * To make it easy to review and reason about sanitizer configs, there should be sanitizer instances for a given configuration.